Icinga/icingaweb2-module-director/doc/12-Handling-custom-variables.md

 Every object type that supports custom variables (host, service, command, user and notification) exposes a `Custom Variables` tab on its object and template detail pages, next to the `Fields (Deprecated)` tab.
-Service sets do not expose this tab yet.
+Service sets never expose this tab: just like `Fields (Deprecated)`, custom variable attachment isn't supported on service sets at all, by design.

 Only a **template** can attach a configured property with `Add Custom Variable`, adding it to the schema that concrete objects then fill in.
 A